-Standard deduction- An amount (based on filing status, age, blindness, status as a dependent, and amount of earned income) that can be subtracted from adjusted gross income in figuring taxable income.
+Standard deduction.
+An amount (based on filing status, age, and blindness) that can be subtracted from adjusted gross income in figuring taxable income.
+The standard deduction of a dependent is subject to a limit based on earned income.
 The standard deduction is not used if itemized deductions are claimed.

-Tax year- Time period covered by a tax return.
+Tax year.
+The time period covered by a tax return.
 Usually this is January 1 to December 31, a calendar year, but taxpayers can elect a fiscal tax year with different beginning and ending dates.

-Taxable income- Gross income minus any adjustments to income, any allowable exemptions, and either itemized deductions or the standard deduction.
+Taxable income.
+Gross income minus any adjustments to income, any allowable exemptions, and either itemized deductions or the standard deduction.

-Unearned income- This is income other than earned income.
-It is investment-type income and includes interest, dividends, and capital gains.
+Unearned income.
+Income other than earned income.
+This is investment-type income and includes interest, dividends, and capital gains.
 Distributions of interest, dividends, capital gains, and other unearned income from a trust are also unearned income to a beneficiary of the trust.